Superciety/law/README.md

 tagline: Rules of interaction between people within a Superciety
 actionText: Dive in →
 actionLink: /general/super/
-footer: Superciety is created by Superhumans
+footer: Superciety is created by Superhuman
 ---